Lazy evaluation of sequence constructors - instructions with side effects evaluated early

 Will the fix involve the compiler or just the runtime?
 In the first case, as I am using the Oxygen-supplied version, I will have to invest in a Saxon Enterprise license.
 But considering the efforts you are taking, I think that will be money well spent!

-#9 Updated by Debbie Lockett 8 months ago
+#9 Updated by Debbie Lockett about 3 years ago

 No problem, indeed this has been very useful to work through.
 I had previously encountered similar "counter-intuitive effects" (good phrase) when working on our documentation app stylesheets.
 I knew the issue was something to do with side effects, but had not managed to pin down the problem.
 Like you I was using xsl:message to try to debug the behaviour, but getting unexpected results.
 Now it makes sense - previously the xsl:messages were unreliable, since they could in fact appear before a preceding instruction had been evaluated.
 So much better that we can actually trust the order of the xsl:messages now!!